-Rail Projects Victoria (RPV) has created the Business Support Guidelines for Construction (PDF, 204.8 KB) to help businesses continue to operate throughout the Metro Tunnel construction program so they can take advantage of the long-term benefits and opportunities that the new Metro Tunnel will bring to Melbourne's business community.
+Rail Projects Victoria (RPV) has created the Business Support Guidelines for Construction (PDF, 204.8 KB) to help businesses continue to operate while we build the Metro Tunnel.

-The guidelines, approved by the Minister for Planning, outline the proactive measures and support services that RPV and the appointed construction contractors may deliver to support businesses that experience disruption from Metro Tunnel construction.
+The guidelines, approved by the Minister for Planning, outline the proactive measures and support services that RPV and its construction contractors offer during construction.

 Types of business support include:

-Eligibility for business support will be determined by the appointed contractor/s, based on the proximity to construction activities and the program of construction as it progresses.
+Eligibility for business support will be determined by Metro Tunnel contractors, based on the proximity to construction and the program of construction as it progresses.
+Eligible businesses include:

-The appointed contractor/s will notify and engage with businesses that are eligible for support, based on the construction program and anticipated impacts.
+Our contractor/s will notify and engage with businesses that are eligible for support.

 Every endeavour will be made to work with businesses to understand their specific requirements and provide appropriate support measures.
 This includes developing a Business Plan, if required, to achieve a deeper understanding of how a business operates so that tailored measures can be implemented.